Skip to Main Content

 Defining the Role That Makes International Production Possible

-Here is the short of it.
-A film fixer is a local production pro who sets up, facilitates, and oversees the logistical needs of global film and television shoots in their country or region.
-The word 'fixer' is used across many industries — journalism, politics, even real estate — but in the context of the film industry, a fixer is specifically someone with deep local knowledge, production experience, and the connections needed to make a foreign shoot run smoothly.
+A film fixer is a local production pro who sets up, supports, and oversees the logistics of global film and television shoots in their country or region.
+The word 'fixer' turns up in many fields, from journalism to politics to real estate.
+In film, though, a fixer is someone with deep local knowledge, production experience, and the contacts needed to make a foreign shoot run smoothly.

 • Fixers possess deep local knowledge of locations, rules, crews, and gear suppliers